 Inventory control managers oversee inventory levels to ensure that they are neither too high nor too low.
 They are also responsible for replenishing spent inventory, arranging for the return or disposal, and preventing shrinkage as necessary.
 Inventory control managers are often found in fields such as retail stores and distribution centers, food service, and manufacturing.
 Inventory control managers may also be employed by inventory management services, which are hired as contractors by busines…Read more

 Inventory Control Manager Tasks

-Act as a liaison between departments and buyers and determine obsolete stock while optimizing inventory turnover.
+- Act as a liaison between departments and buyers and determine obsolete stock while optimizing inventory turnover.

 Job Satisfaction for Inventory Control Manager

 Popular Employer Salaries for Inventory Control Manager

 What Are Popular Skills for Inventory Control Managers?

 Skills in Inventory Management, Inventory Control and Data Analysis are correlated to pay that is above average.
 Skills that pay less than market rate include Microsoft Office and Microsoft Excel.

 What is the Pay by Experience Level for Inventory Control Managers?

 An entry-level Inventory Control Manager with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $48,618 based on 21 salaries.
 An early career Inventory Control Manager with 1-4 years of experience earns an average total compensation of $54,785 based on 364 salaries.
 A mid-career Inventory Control Manager with 5-9 years of experience earns an average total compensation of $60,692 based on 283 salaries.
 An experienced Inventory Control Manager with 10-19 years of experience earns an average total compensation of $65,811 based on 385 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $65,025.

 Pay Difference by Location